- Welcome to the Knowledge Base

 Workbooks has the capability of running an automatic detection of the EWS URL built in and is the default method of entering the EWSURL.
-When intially setting up the WESS simply add your main Users login credentials and Workbooks using an automated version of the video above to locate the EWSURL;
+When initially setting up the WESS simply add your main Users login credentials and Workbooks will automatically locate the EWSURL:

-- Email - The Email used for autodiscovery.
+- Email - The email address used for autodiscovery.

 - Password - The Exchange password for the User Mailbox, used to perform authentication on Exchange server.